 Student Loan refunds for Student Finance overpayment

-We've uncovered data from the Student Loans Company (SLC) revealing that over 800,000 graduates made incorrect Student Loan repayments in 2021/22 alone, with the vast majority yet to claim a refund.
+We've previously uncovered data from the Student Loans Company (SLC) revealing that over 800,000 graduates made incorrect Student Loan repayments in 2021/22 alone, with the vast majority yet to claim a refund.

-The best part is, getting your money back is a lot easier than you might expect.
+The best part is, that getting your money back is a lot easier than you might expect.
 There are no lengthy forms to fill in, no time limit on making a claim, and you could get hundreds of pounds back in just a few minutes.
 Here's your step-by-step guide to how it's done.

 What's in this guide?